benbrastmckie/ModalHistory/README.md

 The seminar will be held in the Stata Building, room `32-D831` at MIT on Mondays from 2-5pm.

+I am always happy to meet after the seminar and to hold office hours by appointment.

 ### Further Particulars

 The seminar will be divided into the four modules indicated below.